McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ## Configuration

 Mermaid is configured with default settings.
-You can customize Mermaid's default settings for all of your files thru a JSON object in your `hugo.toml`, override these settings per page thru your pages frontmatter or override these setting per diagramm thru [diagram directives](https://mermaid-js.github.io/mermaid/#/directives?id=directives).
+You can customize Mermaid's default settings for all of your files through a JSON object in your `hugo.toml`, override these settings per page through your pages frontmatter or override these setting per diagramm through [diagram directives](https://mermaid-js.github.io/mermaid/#/directives?id=directives).

 The JSON object of your `hugo.toml` / frontmatter is forwarded into Mermaid's `mermaid.initialize()` function.